jasmine/jasmine/README.md

 For the Jasmine Python Egg:<br>
 [https://github.com/jasmine/jasmine-py](https://github.com/jasmine/jasmine-py)

-To install Jasmine on your local box:
+To install Jasmine standalone on your local box:

-* Clone Jasmine - `git clone https://github.com/jasmine/jasmine.git`
+* Download the standalone distribution for your desired release from the [releases page](https://github.com/jasmine/jasmine/releases)
 * Create a Jasmine directory in your project - `mkdir my-project/jasmine`
-* Move latest dist to your project directory - `mv jasmine/dist/jasmine-standalone-2.0.0.zip my-project/jasmine`
+* Move the dist to your project directory - `mv jasmine/dist/jasmine-standalone-2.0.0.zip my-project/jasmine`
 * Change directory - `cd my-project/jasmine`
 * Unzip the dist - `unzip jasmine-standalone-2.0.0.zip`